 Article: The Failure of Agile

 I don’t agree with his opinion.
 Following something too strict can be a problem.
 It can cause fights over things which might not really matter.
-It is good to have discussions, but try to use good reasons in a discussion.
+Different perspectives can be good.

 Certain people try to push Scrum to prevent operating in bubbles.
 Meaning that they want people to be able to do every job.
 Scrum does not always prevent working in bubbles.
 More often than not companies have very specific jobs which are not easy to learn for every new person in a team.
 Certain jobs are only possible by people who have worked in a company for a long time.